feilipu/NASCOM_BASIC_4.7/sbc_NascomBasic32k_HexLoadr/README.md

 1. Select the preferred origin `.ORG` for your arbitrary program, and assemble a HEX file using your preferred assembler.

-2. Start your RC2014 with the `Memory top?` set to 57343 (`0xDFFF`) or lower.
+2. Start your 32k RAM RC2014 with the `Memory top?` set to 57343 (`0xDFFF`) or lower.
 This leaves space for your program from `0xE000` through to `0xFFFF`.
 Adjust this if needed to suit your individual needs.
 For 56kB RAM module equipped RC2014 devices, just skip this step.

 3. Reset the RC2014 and type `H` when offered the `(C|W|H)` option when booting. `HexLoadr:` will wait for Intel HEX formatted data on the ACIA serial interface.